FusionCache/docs/docs/index.md

 <br/>

 ## Start Here
-Start with understanding Concepts then the Quickstart tutorial.
+Start with understanding the Concepts, then follow the Quickstart tutorial.

 {: .important}
 > The documentation assumes you are familiar with JSON and UUIDs (universally unique identifiers).
+>
+> The Quickstart assumes you are familiar with Docker.